 The iMac 2021 (24-inch) is a stunning machine.
-Not only does the new design redefine what the iMac is, but the M1 chip is supremely capable.
+The M1 chip is supremely capable, even if it would be nice to see an M2 or M2 Pro version.
 This is the ideal machine for home working and it looks fantastic wherever you place it.
 Fans of high-end specs might wish to wait for the likely Pro model, but for most this is the best desktop computer around.

 No, there is no SD card here